Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Copy constructor.
 Sets the dimension to that of the given vector, and copies all elements.

 Initialize a Vector from a PETSc Vec object.
-Note that we do not copy the vector and we do not attain ownership, so we do not destroy the PETSc object in the destructor.
+Note that we do not copy the vector.

 Member Function Documentation